Ruswai: Plot

 The story starts with Sameera (Sana Javed), a young doctor, who has grown up in a loving family.
 She has an especially close bond with her father.
 Sameera has an ongoing love story with Salman (Mikaal Zulfiqar) and her older brother Hamza is engaged to Salman's younger sister, Warda.
-Salman's mother detests Sameera's family, with her daughter already engaged to Hamza, she does not wish for Salman to also be connected to that family and tries to push her son away from Sameera.
-She introduces Salman to Pinky, the girl she believes is the girl for him.
-Sameera's ego is hurt by Salman's mother's harsh taunts towards her family and decides to end their relationship.
+Salman's mother detests Sameera's family.
+With her daughter already engaged to Hamza, she does not wish for Salman to also be connected to that family and tries to push her son away from Sameera.
+She introduces Salman to Pinky, who she believes is the girl for him.
+Sameera's ego is hurt by Salman's mother's taunts towards her family and decides to end their relationship.
 An angry Salman forces his mother to apologise to Sameera and accept her as a daughter in law.
 Eventually, his mother gives in and soon after Warda's marriage to Hamza, Sameera completes her Nikkah to Salman.
 Not long after the wedding, Sameera goes for a meal with Hamza, her father & Warda.
 While leaving the restaurant Hamza goes back as he realises he has left his wallet.
-A few boys nearby in a car are discussing their anger at being rejected from girls & decide to teach the next girl they see a lesson.
+A few boys nearby in a car are discussing their anger at being rejected by girls and decide to teach the next girl they see a lesson.
 They watch as Sameera is waiting outside with her father and Warda.
-They drive up to them, jump out the car, one of them waving a gun while another grabs Warda.
+They drive up to them, jump out of the car, one of them waving a gun while another grabs Warda.
 A struggle between both parties ensues as both Sameera and Warda are being grabbed by 2 boys and the father is in the middle holding on to both of them.
 Sameera's father loosens his grip on Sameera & shields Warda with his body.
 Sameera is dragged into the car.
 She kicks the door open as it's about to close and holds her hand out for her father to grab but he simply stares at her with tears in his eyes holding Warda.
-Sameera stares in disbelief before the door shuts and the car drives off.
+Sameera stares in disbelief before the door shuts and the car drives away.
 Hamza returns but is too late to save Sameera.